Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Each instantiation of the model class will be a specific model run.
 Each model will contain multiple agents, all of which are instantiations of the agent class.
 Both the model and agent classes are child classes of `mesa`’s generic [Model and Agent classes](https://mesa.readthedocs.io/en/stable/apis/init.html).
 In line with the above introduced idea of *individual-based* modeling, each agent should have a unique id to allow tracking during the simulation.

 Another important aspect of `mesa` is the `scheduler`.
 The scheduler keeps track of which agent should act when.
-This process is called "activation" in the terms of `mesa`, and there are a number of predifined activation procedures: random, simultaneous, or staged activation.
+This process is called "activation" in the terms of `mesa`, and there are a number of predefined activation procedures: random, simultaneous, or staged activation.
 For this tutorial we will make use of random activation, meaning that all agents act one after another, but the order is random at each new step of the model.

 Some research questions might require the agents to interact in/with a `space`.
 This could be a geographical space or something more abstract.
-Sometimes, like in this tutorial, a simple abstracted representation of relative distance is sufficient, for example in form of a two-dimensional *grid*. `Mesa` also supports hexagonal, continuous or network grids, which are useful for e.g. covering a geographical space or simulating social relations.
+Sometimes, like in this tutorial, a simple abstract representation of relative distance is sufficient, for example in the form of a two-dimensional *grid*. `Mesa` also supports hexagonal, continuous or network grids, which are useful for e.g. covering a geographical space or simulating social relations.
 If a simulation relies on geographical map projections, an additional package from the `mesa` project might be useful: [mesa-geo](https://github.com/projectmesa/mesa-geo).

 ### 2.5 Building the Model